Serre-invariant stability conditions and Ulrich bundles on cubic threefolds

-Moreover, the above three moduli spaces are isomorphic to the moduli of $\sigma$-stable objects of class $[\cI_{\ell}]$ in $\ku(X)$ where $\sigma$ is any Serre-invariant stability condition on $\ku(X)$. \end{Thm}
+Moreover, the above three moduli spaces are isomorphic to the moduli of $\sigma$-stable objects of class $[\cI_{\ell}]$ in $\ku(X)$, where $\sigma$ is any Serre-invariant stability condition on $\ku(X)$. \end{Thm}

-Finally, we apply Theorem \ref{thm_1} to study the moduli space of Ulrich bundles of rank $\geq 2$ on $X$.
-Recall that an Ulrich bundle $E$ on $X$ is an Arithmetically Cohen-Macauly vector bundle such that the graded module $\oplus_{m \in \Z} H^0(X, E(mH))$ has $3 \rk(E)$ generators in degree $1$ (see Section \ref{sec_Ulrich}).
+Finally, we apply Theorem~\ref{thm_1} to study the moduli space of Ulrich bundles of rank at least $2$ on $X$.
+Recall that an Ulrich bundle $E$ on $X$ is an arithmetically Cohen--Macaulay vector bundle such that the graded module $\oplus_{m \in \Z} H^0(X, E(mH))$ has $3 \rk(E)$ generators in degree $1$ (see Section~\ref{sec_Ulrich}).
 Ulrich bundles all lie in $\ku(X)$.
-Thus the moduli spaces of stable objects in $\ku(X)$ become a useful tool in order to deduce properties of certain classical moduli spaces of semistable sheaves on $X$, such as non-emptyness and irreducibility.
-Applying these techniques, Lahoz, Macrì and Stellari \cite[Theorem B]{macri:acm-bundles-cubic-3fold} show that the moduli space $\mathfrak{M}^{sU}_{d}$ of stable Ulrich bundles of rank $d$ on $X$ is non-empty and smooth of the expected dimension $d^2+1$.
+Thus the moduli spaces of stable objects in $\ku(X)$ become a useful tool to deduce properties of certain classical moduli spaces of semistable sheaves on $X$, such as non-emptyness and irreducibility.
+Applying these techniques, Lahoz, Macr\`{\i} and Stellari~\cite[Theorem B]{macri:acm-bundles-cubic-3fold} show that the moduli space $\mathfrak{M}^{sU}_{d}$ of stable Ulrich bundles of rank $d$ on $X$ is non-empty and smooth of the expected dimension $d^2+1$.
 They leave as an open question its irreducibility, which is our last result.